 EU H2020 AtlantOS, April 2015-March 2018

-The AtlantOS project aims to help establish a sustainable, efficient, and fit-for-purpose integrated Atlantic ocean observing system.
-This will be achieved through research and innovation activities focused on:
+The AtlantOS project aimed to help establish a sustainable, efficient, and fit-for-purpose integrated Atlantic ocean observing system.
+The project facilitated the following research and innovation activities to underpin this objective:

 - Improving the readiness of observing networks and data systems;

 - Engaging stakeholders around the Atlantic;